How Can I Get Rid of...

 This will not be accepted for curbside disposal.
 Insulation, brick, drywall/plaster soil, gravel, asphalt, shingles and other similar materials are considered construction debris.
 Residents should properly dispose of this waste by having the contractor completing this work be responsible for removing it.
 Or contact a local disposal company listed in the yellow pages or newspaper.

 Cathode Ray Tubes like televisions, computers, keyboards, printers, a mouse, or computer monitors may be disposed of curbside by appointment.
-Call EL Harvey at 800-321-3002 by 3 pm the business day before your regular trash day to have them picked up on your regular trash day.
+Call Capitol Waste Services at 617-569-1718 by 3 PM the business day before your regular trash day to have them picked up on your regular trash day.

 Clean Harbors Environmental, Incorporated